 Although we know almost nothing about the Nicolaitans, the name means a follower of Nicolaos (one tradition identifies him as the Nicolas of Acts 6:5).
 From the letter to the church at Pergamom we learn that the sect considered it permissible to eat food sacrificed to idols and to fornicate with cult prostitutes.

-The verb ‘conquer’ expects an object, but none is given (not until 12:11).
+The verb ‘conquer’, nikaein, always used in a spiritual sense when applied to believers, could alternatively be translated ‘overcome’.
+It expects an object, but none is given (not until 12:11).
 Each must listen to the Spirit to find out what his particular enemy is.
-In one form or another it will generally be the flesh, the opinion of others, and the Devil (not discounting other forms of adversity).
-The promise is conditional.
+Commonly it will be the flesh, the opinion of others, and the Devil (not discounting other forms of adversity).
+The promise is conditional, but whatever the enemy, we overcome through faith in the one who went before us.
+‘This is the victory (nike) that has overcome the world: our faith’ (I John 5:4).
 Whoever conquers will be granted the right to eat of the fruit that was denied to the first human couple.
 He will enjoy life with God forever.